Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/flight_controls.md

 A control stick is provided in both cockpits, with near-uniform switchology between the two.
 A Trim Control is found on both sticks to provide force reduction and minor flight path correction in the pitch and roll axis.
-Weapons are deliverable through both a Trigger (for air to air missiles and the gun) and a Bomb Release Switch.
+Weapons are deliverable through both a Trigger (for air-to-air missiles and the gun) and a Bomb Release Switch.
 Both sticks carry a Nose Gear Steering Switch that doubles as a radar auto-acquisition control for the radar in visual range combat, and sensor focus control for video-directed air to ground weapons.
 An